-5 Ways to Visit Petra from Tel Aviv
+5 Ways to Get from Tel Aviv to Petra

 If you want to make the most of your trip to Israel then one of the great options is to include a side trip from Tel Aviv to Petra, Jordan.
 This UNESCO site and “World Wonder” is close enough to visit on a day trip from Tel Aviv.
 There are a number of ways to reach Petra, Jordan from Tel Aviv.

 1-Day Petra Tour from Tel Aviv

 You can easily find a great day trip from Tel Aviv to Petra which includes flights between Tel Aviv Ben Gurion Airport to the new Ramon Airport near Eilat.
 Some tours from Tel Aviv to Petra do not include the half-hour flight which can be purchased separately.
 If you took a tour with a flight, you'll be picked up from the Ramon Airport to the border, then across the beautiful Jordanian desert all the way to Petra.
 After touring the Petra Archeological Park, you'll be taken back to Israel’s Ramon Airport and take the flight back to Tel Aviv.
 This is the best option if you don’t have a lot of time but still want to see Petra.

 Petra Tour and Eilat from Tel Aviv

 If you have a little more time to spare then instead of taking just a 1-day Petra Tour from Tel Aviv, choose a tour that includes time in Eilat.
 You fly from Tel Aviv to Eilat as with a one day tour but instead of continuing straight to Petra you get a day of leisure in Eilat and overnight accommodation in an Eilat hotel.
 The trip to Petra starts the following day when you are taken from your Eilat hotel across the Arava border and to Petra.
 At the end of a full-day tour to Petra, you return to Eilat’s Ramon Airport for your flight to Tel Aviv.
 This is an excellent option if you haven’t included Eilat in your itinerary and want to see this stunning Red Sea resort city as well as Petra.